 Active Strides-CP is a novel package of physiotherapy targeting body functions, activity and participation outcomes for children with moderate to severe bilateral CP.
 This study will compare Active Strides-CP to usual care in a large multi-site randomised waitlist-controlled trial.
 For children with moderate to severe bilateral cerebral palsy (CP), who are marginally ambulant, gross motor capacity peaks between 6-7 years of age with a subsequent clinical decline, impacting their ability to engage in health enhancing physical activity.

-A total of 150 children with bilateral CP (5-15years), classified in GMFCS levels III and IV will be recruited and then stratified (GMFCS III vs IV, age bands 5-10 years; 11-15 years and trial site) and randomised to receive either (a) 8 weeks of Active Strides-CP two times/week for 1.5hours in clinic and one time/week for 1 hour alternating home visits and telehealth (total dose 32hours) or (b) usual care.
+A total of 150 children with bilateral CP (4-15years) or CP-like non-degenerative conditions, classified in GMFCS levels III and IV will be recruited and then stratified (GMFCS III vs IV, age bands 4-10 years; 11-15 years and trial site) and randomised to receive either (a) 8 weeks of Active Strides-CP two times/week for 1.5hours in clinic and one time/week for 1 hour alternating home visits and telehealth (total dose 32hours) or (b) usual care.
 Active Strides-CP comprises Functional Electrical Stimulation Cycling, Partial Body Weight Support Treadmill Training, overground walking, adapted community cycling and goal-directed training.
 Outcomes will be measured at baseline, immediately post intervention at 9-weeks primary endpoint at and at 26-weeks post baseline for retention of treatment effects.
 The primary outcome is the Gross Motor Function Measure-66.
 Secondary outcomes include habitual physical activity, cardiorespiratory fitness, walking speed and distance, frequency/involvement of community participation, mobility, goal attainment, healthcare use and quality of life.

 • The Active Strides-CP intervention uniquely combines elements of motor training and environmental modification to address both gross motor capacity and restrictions in participation in physically active leisure.